 Perhaps you’ve seen it around.
-Maybe you read that George Clooney likes it.
-You may have even seen Danny DeVito talking about it.
 Maybe you’ve tried it yourself, or if you have been to Italy, maybe you remember how it arrived after your meal, compliments of the chef.
 Limoncello is a delicious lemon-flavored liqueur that is often served after an Italian meal in order to aid digestion.
 The secret is that it’s delicious any time, and the best is often made at home.

 So, what’s so special about Wisconsin?
 Well, for one thing, they sell 190 proof neutral grain spirits (Everclear).
 Here in Minnesota, Everclear is available, but only at 75% alcohol.
 Depending on where you live, availability may vary.
 In Arizona, for example, you can buy 190 proof Everclear in the grocery store!
-My recipe requires the strong stuff.
+Our recipe requires the strong stuff.
 Sure, you could substitute the weaker version or even vodka, but you would have to refigure the syrup with less water to compensate.
-And now I’m getting ahead of myself. . .
+And now we are getting ahead of ourselves. . .

 2 cups 190 proof (95%) neutral grain spirits (Everclear)